The Ins and Outs to Contract Manufacturing

 - Good, clean, well-managed facility

-- ISO-certified (meeting quality standards)
+- ISO-certified manufacturing quality standards

-- Drop-ship capabilities (direct to customers)
+- Drop-ship capabilities to send the product directly to customers

-- Keep up with demand on product
+- Keep up with production demand for product

-- Synergies with hiring company
+- Synergies with the hiring company

 - Highly reputable in the marketplace